 Depending on where you live, dealing with heavy rain and the threat of landslides or floods might be major factors when planning your home or business.
 According to FEMA, just one inch of flooding in your home or business can cost you $27,000 in repairs.
 Landslides have the potential to bury your building completely.
 Most use some kind of retaining wall for protection from landslides and flooding.
 Here are the top benefits of precast concrete retaining walls.

 Precast concrete is not poured on-site like cast-in-place concrete.
 It is manufactured in a temperature-controlled facility by skilled technicians.
-Once all the components are complete, they are shipped to your project site to be assembled.
+Once all the concrete components are complete, they are shipped to your project site to be assembled.

 Assembly is relatively easy for precast concrete retaining walls and doesn’t need skilled workers – although you might need a crane or forklift.
-The area is prepped and leveled, the support posts installed into the ground, and the wall panels are lifted over the support posts to slide into place.
-Concrete caps are placed over the support posts to cover the opening, and the wall is finished.
+The mapped area is prepped and leveled, the support posts installed into the ground, and the wall panels are lifted over the support posts to slide into place.
+Concrete caps are placed over the support posts to cover the opening, and the precast retaining wall is finished.